X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 #### 16-bit INC Example

-You can peform a 16-bit INC by chaining two INCs together, testing the low byte after incrementing it.
+You can perform a 16-bit INC by chaining two INCs together, testing the low byte after incrementing it.

 ```asm